 Fecal incontinence can cause embarassment, fear, and loneliness.
 Don't let that stop you from seeking help for this disorder.
-Contact Gail Cooper-Parks, RN, Health Navigator, at (561) 263-4437 or by email email@example.com.
+Contact Gail Cooper-Parks, RN, Health and Wellness Navigator, at (561) 263-4437 or by email firstname.lastname@example.org.

 Fecal incontinence, also called a bowel control problem, is the accidental passing of solid or liquid stool or mucus from the rectum.
 It affects nearly 18 million adults in the United States.
 This disorder can affect people of any age but is most commonly found in older adults and is slightly more common in women.